unagi-dev/wallpapernator/README.md

 ### Usage
 - Configure settings
 - _Wallpaper_ : The folder where images will be copied to.
 Tip: Point to a cloud drive to easily access wallpaper across machines.
 - _Spotlight_ : This is the path where Windows stores the lock screen images.
 It should be: `C:\Users\YourUsername\AppData\Local\Packages\Microsoft.Windows.ContentDeliveryManager_cw5n1h2txyewy\LocalState\Assets` replacing `YourUsername` with your username.
+This should be auto detected.
 - _Image_ _size_ : Currently only `1920x1080` has been tested.
 This is the size of the image it looks for in Spotlight.
 - _Bing_ _images_ : The interval to check for new Bing images.
 - _Run_ _at_ _startup_ : Run the app on startup.
 (The app has to run to check for wallpapers)